henrylong612/twitter_coronavirus/README.md

 ```
 $ python3 ./src/reduce.py --input_paths outputs/geoTwitter20-*.country --output_path=reduced.country
 ```
-generates a file called `reduced.counrty` that contains data for all of hashtag usage by country for all of 2020.
+generates a file called `reduced.country` that contains data for all of hashtag usage by country for all of 2020.

 The `visualize.py` file takes `--input_path` and `--key` as inputs and generates a bar graph of the the top 10 languages/countries (depending on the `--input_path`) that used the hashtag specified by `--key` and stores the bar graph as a png file.
 For example, by running the command
 ```